-I often wonder why too many of our Black women treat our men as if they are worthless?
 I know many women who have been sexually, physically, emotionally and or spiritually abused, remain victims all their lives and end up living a lonely life.
 Here, I look at some personal experiences.
 I have come to realize and accept just how loving and caring or vindictive and hurtful women can be.

 In my book, Unearthing the Diamond, I wrote from a place of a wounded child, naming everyone involved.
 This time, I won’t use names, but the situations I relay are all factual.
 So many women are living miserably alone.
 I can hear them all shouting at me, “I am happy living alone and I am NOT miserable.”